A Comprehensive Guide to Empowering Effective Remote Work

 Everyone’s past and future experience with remote work will be different—even within your organization.
 Because of this, you may see disparate opinions about what your biggest challenges are—managers may think productivity is the primary concern, while your human resources team might view internal communication as the most critical gap.
 A needs assessment is the first step toward aligning on the best plan of action because it provides stakeholders the opportunity to discuss organizational challenges, identifies who needs training, and identifies gaps and priorities for improvement.

-✨ Leveraging the findings from a Remote Effectiveness Assessment will help to determine any gaps in competencies between existing workforce skills and our vetted Remote Work Competencies.
-If you haven’t been through an effectiveness assessment, but your teams are experiencing any of these symptoms, you need to implement remote skills training.
+✨ Determine any gaps in competencies between existing workforce skills and our vetted Remote Work Competencies.
+If your teams are experiencing any of these symptoms, you need to implement remote skills training.